 During 2010, the Company determined certain properties within the USA Division's Haynesville key resource play were technically feasible and commercially viable.
 Accordingly, \$303 million of accumulated exploration and evaluation costs were transferred to property, plant and equipment.

-During 2010, the Company determined certain exploration and evaluation costs to be unsuccessful and not recoverable.
-Accordingly, \$50 million in capitalized costs were recognized as exploration and evaluation expense.
+During 2010, \$50 million in previously capitalized exploration and evaluation costs related to the Marcellus and Greenland assets were deemed not commercially viable and were recognized as exploration and evaluation expense.